If you’re in the market for a new computer for college, choosing between a gaming laptop or a desktop can be challenging.

 Is it better to get a gaming laptop or a regular laptop for college?

-It depends; gaming laptops are generally made from better materials and feature faster processors.
+Deciding between a gaming vs regular laptop depends on a few things; gaming laptops are generally made from better materials and feature faster processors.

 Depending on what you're studying in college, you might need a dedicated GPU.
 If that's the case, then a gaming laptop is a great choice.

 A desktop PC can refer to any user’s machine, whether it's Windows, Mac, or Linux.

 However, the term “PC” by itself is common for generic uses, along with terms like “Windows desktop,” “Mac desktop,” and so on.

 Do gaming laptops last as long as desktops?

 A key deciding factor when discussing desktop vs laptop for college is longevity.
 A high-end gaming laptop can last approximately 6 years or longer.

 Due to the powerful components, even though there is some variance, generally, you can expect a gaming laptop to last a long time, but not as long as a desktop computer.